replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 * Mapping config fields to fields in the Values file
 * Deploying the Helm Chart using the Replicated Application Manager
 * Managing private images
-* Cover how to manage multiple HelmCharts in a single Replicated Application Release
+* Managing multiple HelmCharts in a single Replicated Application Release

 ## Prerequisites